-Thoughts pushed aside.
-She walked toward the front door.
+Thoughts pushed aside, Elizabeth smoothed her long brown hair away from her face and set Cateye sunglasses on top of her head.
+Tall and tanned, she walked toward the front door.
 Her grandmother peered at her through the kitchen window.

 Well known in the family, Grandmother Edna halfway accepted young Elizabeth in the presence of sister Jeanine, her favorite of four local grandchildren, and four in another state.
 Elizabeth’s beginning with grandmother was a mixture of disappointments and rejection.
 She looked French/English like her mother, not German like Jeanine and her father.
 Looks were a high priority for matriarch Edna.

 Grandmother’s belief directed at Elizabeth, children should be seen and not heard.
 Her talkative, inquisitive, snooping around behaviors set off grandmother’s tongue-lashing.
 Even though born lucky because of a mystical, superior birth date, Elizabeth’s start with grandmother never included luck.